simonprakash2003/cat-vs-dog-classification/README.md

 # result

 Our model achieves an accuracy of 90% accuracy on the test set, demonstrating its effectiveness in distinguishing between cats and dogs in images.

+# mainly two code

+first: Do the image to process in taking the pickle file
+# code file: cat_vs_dog_dataset
+second: Build the model
+# code file: cat_vs_dog